willfaught/willfaught.github.io/content/blog/2014-06-01-why-is-a-minute-divided-into-60-seconds-an-hour-into-60-minutes-yet-there-are-only-24-hours-in-a-day.md

 link: http://www.scientificamerican.com/article/experts-time-division-days-hours-minutes/
 tags:
 - reading
-title: Why is a minute divided into 60 seconds, an hour into 60 minutes, yet there are only 24 hours in a day?
+title: Why Is A Minute Divided Into 60 Seconds, An Hour Into 60 Minutes, Yet There Are Only 24 Hours In A Day?
 ---

 A fascinating explanation of the origin of the modern units of time.